tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 controller:

 > A YANG container that holds tunnel data relevant to an optional external TE controller that may initiate or control a tunnel.
-This target node may be augmented by external module(s), for example, to add data for PCEP initiated and/or delegated tunnels.
+This target node may be augmented by external modules, for example, to add data for Path Computation Element Protocol (PCEP) initiated and/or delegated tunnels.

 reoptimize-timer: